Whether or not humanity is indeed approaching the End-Times as I believe, each one of us can decide today where we will spend eternity.

 So how does one become saved?
 It starts with the acknowledgement that you are a sinner and that you can do nothing to change this fact.
 Then you need to repent or in other words, you have a desire to want to turn away from your sinful behavior.
 Then it is a matter of you asking God to forgive and cleanse you of your sins through His Son's, Jesus Christ, sacrificial death.
 God, who is always faithful, will do what He promised and forgive your sins.
 He will then allow His Holy Spirit to live in you to help you for the rest of your earthly life.
 You will never become perfect, but if you allow God to, He will help you through the hard and the good times.
 Best of all, you now have eternal life and will live with God forever!

-If you wish to become a follower of Jesus Christ and live forever with Him you can pray the following prayer:
+If after counting and meditating on the cost you still wish to become a follower of Jesus Christ and live forever with Him you can pray from your heart the following prayer:

 Heavenly Father God, I know that I am a sinner and have led a sinful life.
 I want to stop struggling with my sin.
+I want to turn from my sins.
 I ask you to cleanse me and forgive me of all my sins through the shed blood of your Son, Jesus Christ.
 I believe you raised Jesus from the dead.
-I accept Jesus the Messiah as my Lord and Savior now and for eternity.
+I accept Jesus the Messiah as my Lord, and my, Master, and my Savior now and for eternity.
+Help me to live my life in obedience to You, the one and only true God.
 It is in Jesus' name that I pray and ask these things.
 Amen.

-You may want to start each day with a simple prayer: Heavenly Father, please slay my old sinful nature, please cleanse me from my daily sins, please fill me with the power of your Holy Spirit, please lead me where You would have me go, and please use me for your kingdom's sake.
+You may want to start each day with a simple prayer: Heavenly Father, please slay my old sinful nature, please cleanse me from my daily sins, please fill me with the power of your Holy Spirit, please lead me where You would have me go, and please use me and show me what good works I can do for your kingdom's sake.

 Whether the End-Times comes during your lifetime or the Lord takes you before then, you can have confidence that you are saved for eternity.